anshraj93897411-oss/90DaysOfDevOps/linux-troubleshooting-runbook.md

-top : Displays realtime and dynamic CPU and memory usage. htop :Displays user friendly,color coded and graphical view of processes. df -h :Displays free and used disk space. ping :test if a remote server is reachable by sending small data packet. netstat -tuln:Shows all listing network ports on your system.This is erfect for checking if a service like(web server on port 80)is running correctly.
+top : Displays realtime and dynamic CPU and memory usage. htop :Displays user friendly,color coded and graphical view of processes. df -h :Displays free and used disk space. cat /etc/os-release :Dispalys flavour(Distribution) and version of Linux. ping :test if a remote server is reachable by sending small data packet. netstat -tuln:Shows all listing network ports on your system.This is erfect for checking if a service like(web server on port 80)is running correctly.